opendroid/gcp_go_funcs/dead_letter_tests/README.md

 These functions test the Pub/Sub retries and dead-letter topics.

 ## Test Cloud Functions

+First deploy the pub-sub-triggered and HTTP function using --gen2, it uses cloud run to deploy functions.
+The configure the topics and subscriptions.
+Enable  "Push authentication" with audience URL as your cloud-run URL.
+Also make sure to provide the "Cloud Run Invoker" and "Cloud Function Invoker" permission to cloud-run service account.

-The cloud functions `AckPubMessage` and `BadAckFunc` test the subscription retries and dead-letter topics.
+In this example, the cloud functions `AckPubMessage` and `BadAckFunc` tests the subscription retries and dead-letter topics.

-Main Pub/Sub topic __radio-pluto__, has  cloud http trigger func `BadAckFunc` is attached to it that always returns code 500.
+Main Pub/Sub topic __radio-pluto__, has  cloud http trigger func `BadAckFunc` is attached to it.
+This always returns code 500.
 Since __radio-pluto__ topic is set to retry 5 times, the message will be sent 5 times to `BadAckFunc`.
 Once all retries fails, the message will be pushed to __pluto-dead-letter__ topic.